pavlovdo/pystormon/README.md

 ```

 9) Import template Storage Pystormon.xml or Storage Pystormon.json to Zabbix, if use Zabbix 5.2,
-and Storage Pystormon 4.4.xml for Zabbix 4.4;
+and Storage Pystormon 4.4.xml (no more support) for Zabbix 4.4;

 10) Create your storage hosts in Zabbix and link template Storage Pystormon to them.
 In host configuration set parameters "Host name" and "IP address" for Agent Interface.